truera/trulens/docs/trulens_eval/function_definitions.md

 ## Model Agreement

 Model agreement uses OpenAI to attempt an honest answer at your prompt with system prompts for correctness, and then evaluates the agreement of your LLM response to this model on a scale from 1 to 10.
 The agreement with each honest bot is then averaged and scaled from 0 to 1.

-## Groundedness

-Groundedness uses OpenAI LLMs or Huggingface NLI to attempt to check if an answer is grounded in its supplied contexts on a scale from 1 to 10.
-The information overlap or entailment between source and response is then measured, choosing the highest score between sources and then averaged and scaled from 0 to 1.

 ## Language Match